 The sixth day is dedicated to Devi Katyayani, the goddess who slaved Mahishasura.
 One of the most fierce forms of Durga.
 The goddess rides a lion and is shown with four, ten, or eighteen hands.
 She is a symbol of courage.
 The color of the day is Red.

 ॐ देवी कात्यायन्यै नम:

 Om Devi Katyayanya Namah //

 The seventh day is dedicated to Devi Kaalratri, the goddess who killed demons Shumbh and Nishumbh.
 One of the most violent forms of Durga.
 She is the destroyer of all evil spirits and negative energies.
 All the negative forms move away.
 The color of the day is White.

 Om Devi Kalratraya Namah //

-The eight-day is dedicate to Devi Mahagauri, the goddess of optimism.
+The eight-day is dedicated to Devi Mahagauri, the goddess of optimism.
 She is a reliever of all sufferings of mankind.
 The goddess has four arms.
-The color of the day Pink.
+The color of the day is Pink.

 ॐ देवी महागौर्यै नमः